-- ever be written to a given variable, an implementation might reasonably assume that any load from that variable must be assumed to carry a dependency. - 4.
-The rules set out in the standard [27, 1.10p9] do not align well with the rules that developers must currently adhere to in order to maintain dependency chains when using pre-C11 and pre-C++11 compilers (see Section 4.1).
-For example, the standard requires x-x to carry a dependency, and providing this guarantee would at the very least require the compiler to also turn off optimizations that remove x-x (and similar patterns) if x might possibly be carrying a dependency.
-For another example, consider the valuespeculation-like code shown in Figure 13 that is sometimes written by developers, and that was described in bullet 9 of Section 4.1.
-In this example, the standard requires dependency ordering between the memory_order_consume load on line 1 and the subsequent dereference on line 3, but a typical compiler would not be expected to differentiate between these two apparently identical values.
+- 4. The rules set out in the standard [28, 1.10p9] do not align well with the rules that developers must currently adhere to in order to maintain dependency chains when using pre-C11 and pre-C++11 compilers (see Section 4.1).
+For example, the standard requires (x-x) to carry a dependency, and providing this guarantee would at the very least require the compiler to also turn off optimizations that remove (x-x) (and similar patterns) if x might possibly be carrying a dependency.
+For another example, consider the value-speculation-like code shown in Figure 13 that is sometimes written by developers, and that was described in bullet 9 of Section 4.1.
+In this example, the standard requires dependency ordering between the memory order_consume load on line 1 and the subsequent dereference on line 3, but a typical compiler would not be expected to differentiate between these two apparently identical values.
 These two examples show that a compiler would need to detect and carefully handle these cases either by artificially inserting dependencies, omitting optimizations, differentiating between apparently identical values, or even by emitting memory_order_acquire fences. - 5.
 The whole point of memory_order_consume and the resulting dependency chains is to allow developers to optimize their code.
 Such optimization attempts can be completely defeated by the memory_order_acquire fences that the standard currently requires when a dependency chain goes out of scope without the benefit of a [[carries dependency]] attribute.
 Preventing the compiler from emitting these fences requires liberal use of kill_dependency(), which clutters code, requires large developer effort, and further requires that the developer know quite a bit about which code patterns a given version of a given compiler can optimize (thus avoiding needless fences) and which it cannot (thus requiring manual insertion of kill_dependency().